Xi Zhongxun: Cultural Revolution

+Guangdong

+On February 22, 1978, Xi Zhongxun returned to Beijing to participate as a specially invited delegate in the First Session of the Fifth National Committee of the Chinese People's Political Consultative Conference.
+Subsequent to April 1978, he was designated Second Secretary of the Guangdong Provincial Committee of the Chinese Communist Party; in December, he ascended to the position of First Secretary of Guangdong and Director of the Guangdong Provincial Revolutionary Committee.
+In January 1980, he assumed the positions of First Political Commissar and First Party Secretary of the Guangzhou Military Region.
+During the Third plenary session of the 11th Central Committee of the Chinese Communist Party, Xi was appointed as a member of the Central Committee.

 When he first arrived in Guangdong, he was told the provincial government had long been struggling to hold back the exodus of Chinese to Hong Kong since 1951.
 At the time, daily wages in Guangdong averaged 0.70 yuan, about 1/100 of wages in Hong Kong.
 Xi understood the disparity in standards of living and called for economic liberalisation in Guangdong.
-To do so, he needed to win over leaders in Beijing skeptical of the market economy.
-In meetings in April 1979, he convinced Deng Xiaoping to permit Guangdong to make its own foreign trade policy decisions and to invite foreign investment to projects in experimental areas along the provincial border with Hong Kong and Macau and in Shantou, which has a large overseas diaspora.
+When the Central Working Conference took place in Beijing from April 5 to 28, 1978, along with Yang Shangkun, who at the time was also a key Guangdong official, Xi told Deng Xiaoping that Guangdong should become a national demonstration zone for Reform and Opening Up.
+In meetings in April 1979, Xi convinced Deng to permit Guangdong to make its own foreign trade policy decisions and to invite foreign investment to projects in experimental areas along the provincial border with Hong Kong and Macau and in Shantou, which has a large overseas diaspora.
 As for the name of the experimental areas, Deng said, "let's call them, 'special zones', [after all, your] Shaanxi-Gansu Border Region began as a 'special zone'."
 Deng added, "The Central Government has no funds, but we can give you some favorable policies."
 Borrowing a phrase from their guerrilla war days, Deng told Xi, "You have to find a way, to fight a bloody path out."
-Xi submitted a formal proposal on the creation of special zones, later renamed special economic zones and in July 1979, the party center and State Council approved the creation of the first four special economic zones.
+Xi submitted a formal proposal on the creation of special zones, later renamed special economic zones and in July 1979, the Central Committee and State Council approved the creation of the first four special economic zones in Shantou, Shenzhen, Zhuhai, Xiamen and Hainan.

-Retirement

-In 1981, Xi returned to Beijing and was elected the deputy chair of the Standing Committee of the National People's Congress and also held the chair of the legal affairs committee.
-In this capacity, he oversaw the drafting of numerous laws.
-In September 1982, he was elected to the CCP Politburo and the CCP secretariat.
-In 1987, Deng Xiaoping and powerful elder Chen Yun were dissatisfied with the liberal inclination of Hu Yaobang, and called a meeting to force Hu to resign as CCP General Secretary.
-Xi was the only one that defended Hu.
-Xi retired from public service in April 1988 and spent most of his retirement years in Shenzhen.